-Does a 16-hour workday, carrying around 12 one-litre beer mugs and battling massive crowds of revellers sound like a break?
+Does a 16-hour workday, carrying around 12 one-liter beer mugs and battling massive crowds of revelers sound like a break?
 For professional photographer Sonja Herpich, working under these conditions at the Hofbräu tent at Oktoberfest is almost like an annual retreat.
 The Munich local started waitressing to tick off a box on her bucket list, but now sees the annual 16-day feat as a personal challenge, both a mental break from her creative work and a chance to push herself physically and emotionally.

 The only reason to not work Oktoberfest is being pregnant or having a broken leg.

 Just wrapping up her fifth year of waitressing at the fall fest—which draws more than six million visitors to Munich during the 16-day celebration each year—Herpich is basically a pro on all things Oktoberfest.
 Not only does she masterfully carry those heavy Maß beer mugs and navigate and appease the crowds each year, she also documents her experiences in a self-portrait series, taking photos each morning and evening of the fest.
 We spoke to her shortly after the festival closed on Sunday to get the scoop on this year's fest, life as an Oktoberfest beer maid, and end of fest celebrations.

 MUNCHIES: So, Oktoberfest just wrapped up.
 How did it go?
 Sonja Herpich: Today I am very tired.
 During Oktoberfest, we all have the feeling that it's pretty easy; we aren't getting sick or anything.
 And then when you have a break like today, then you start to feel your body is very run down, and there is pain in the legs and cramps in the muscles.
 But this year we were so good in our organization that we all thought it was kind of an easy year; there was not that much drama with our guests and I had the feeling that people were more kind this year.